Skip to main content

 Is XVideos moderating its content?

-XVideos reportedly pays a bunch of people to stop toxic content from ever being uploaded to the site or to get rid of it the moment it’s found.
+XVideos reportedly pays many people to stop toxic content from ever being uploaded to the site or to get rid of it the moment it’s found.
 Also, as we mentioned earlier, the porn site has stopped uploaders from using certain tags that hint at sexual abuse and violence.

 Related: By the Numbers: Is the Porn Industry Connected to Sex Trafficking?